 dancer. choreographer. researcher.

+As an Indian-American, Aparna’s life and dance are rooted in that hyphen of hybridity.
 In 2020, she began composing hybrid music for her contemporary Indian dance choreography, drawing on her training in Carnatic and choral singing, mridangam drumming, and classical piano.
-Her compositions have been commissioned and performed around North Carolina, and in collaboration with the world jazz group Free Planet Radio.
+Her compositions have been commissioned and performed around North Carolina, and in collaboration with the world music group Free Planet Radio.